 Website: Chicago Park District,

-If you’re short on your shopping list, then Orland Square Mall is the solution for your holiday shopping rush.
+If you are looking for the perfect shopping destination, then Orland Square Mall is one of the best places to visit in Chicago for your winter shopping rush.
 Located in Orland Park with lots of shopping strips and restaurants, you will surely have a fun shopping experience while you’re here.
 During the holiday, the mall features a festive mood with its cheerful atmosphere and Christmassy decor, making its shoppers long for this time of the year.
 It is also complete with the famous clothing brands, designer stores, and more.

 Orland Square